collapsed-stacks/startups/questions/5864/asking-for-feedback-reporting-of-errors-without-making-your-product-seem-infer.md

 - tagged: `product`, `communication`
 - score: 1

-<p>I have been programming for some time and I have created this software I would like to sell to educational institutions.
-The problem is how to request for feedback and <strong>errors reporting</strong>(mostly) without making the product seem error-prone.<br>
+I have been programming for some time and I have created this software I would like to sell to educational institutions.
+The problem is how to request for feedback and **errors reporting**(mostly) without making the product seem error-prone.
 I don't have a server to send error reports to so I can't do internally in the software.
 The error reporting will have to be in the form of emails or phone calls.
-Any ideas.</p>
+Any ideas.

 ## Answer 5867